JustFixNYC/nycx-ink-fun/README.md

 - [toolness/justfix-interview-ts-fun](https://github.com/toolness/justfix-interview-ts-fun) is a 2018 experiment to build a conversational system that could work across many different media including SMS and web.

 [JustFixNYC/textit-webhook-fun]: https://github.com/JustFixNYC/textit-webhook-fun

+## Ink resources

+- [Writing web-based interactive fiction with ink](https://www.inklestudios.com/ink/web-tutorial/) is a beginner-friendly tutorial that introduces _Ink_ to non-technical audiences.
+Not only does it teach the basics of _Ink_, but it also explains how to use _Inky_ to try out one's script and export it to the web for sharing.

+- [Writing with ink](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md) is a more in-depth guide that explains all the advanced features of _Ink_.

+- [Ink's `documentation` directory](https://github.com/inkle/ink/tree/master/Documentation), located in their primary code repository, contains documents about the internal workings of _Ink_.